Georeferencer Internals#

 The CRS model#

 All CRSs are represented through the GeneralCRS ABC, whose single contract is get_osr_crs() -> osr.SpatialReference.
-This lets the dialog treat every CRS source uniformly (and compare them by WKT via __eq__):
+This lets the dialog treat every CRS source uniformly (and compare them by WKT via __eq__).
+The hierarchy is Qt-free and now shared with the Seamless Mosaic’s CRS chooser (mosaic_crs_dialog.py), so both features offer the same CRSs from a single source of truth (geo_reference_dialog.py re-exports the names for backwards compatibility):

 Class